warpdotdev/docs/help/known-issues.md

 You can however, **disable the conflicting settings for just Warp** using this flag: `$TERM_PROGRAM != "WarpTerminal"`, see below for a full example.

+We currently don't have support for multi-line or right sided prompts because our Input Editor is a separate UI element from the prompt.
+This is what enables the modern text editor experience.
+Please see our ["Prompts"](../features/prompts.md) page for more information on custom prompts.

 ### Debugging

 If Warp is not working with your dotfile configuration,